EranOV23/react-blog/README.md

 # Cocktilities
 ### useful cocktails blog for every mood, event or season.

-This is a React web app, uses Redux for a state managment, mongoDB for DB and Travis for continuous integration service.
+This is a React web app, uses Redux for a state managment, mongoDB for DB and Travis for continuous integration.

 ## Init
 1. `npm install` install project dependencies